fuzionnz/nz.co.fuzion.zapier/README.md

 ## Usage

+### Create a new CiviCRM Zap on Zapier.com
+- On your Zapier.com account, create a zap with App Event = CiviCRM.
+- Choose Event = New Contact
+- In the CiviCRM account field, setup a new account for your site as mentioned below.

-### Connect your site account on Zapier.
+- #### Connect your site account on Zapier.
     - Website Base URL = your site base url Eg http:://www.example.com
     - Api Key = api key of the permissioned contact.
     - Key = CiviCRM site key found in civicrm.settings.php.

-### Create a new CiviCRM Zap on Zapier.com
-- On your Zapier.com account, create a zap with App Event = CiviCRM.
-- Choose Event = New Contact
-- In the CiviCRM account field, setup a new account for your site as mentioned above.
 - When you view the zap - a hook URL is displayed.
 This is added to your civicrm extension settings.
 This hook can be viewed at `Administer => Zapier Hooks` menu page on your civicrm site.

 ![Screenshot](/images/connect_civicrm_on_zapier.jpg)